Home » Travel Stories » Newfoundland & Labrador » Whale Watching in Newfoundland

 Both can be powerful, but they offer different kinds of encounters.

-Boat tours give you reach.
-They let you move farther offshore and cover more water, which can improve your chances when whale activity is scattered.
 Shore viewing is quieter, slower, and often more surprising.
-In places like St. Vincent’s, a whale surfacing close to land can feel even more immediate than seeing one from a boat.
+In places like St. Vincent’s, a whale surfacing close to land can feel even more intimate than seeing one from a boat.

 What Makes Trinity and Bonavista So Photogenic for Whale Watching?